Patricio Campos

 What I bring to the table

 I don't just write code.
 I adapt to what the team needs to ship products.
+I can check my ego at the door and focus on what works.

 About